Review and summary/synopsis of Christine by author Stephen King originally published in 1983

 Leigh finally reaches her breaking point when she nearly chokes to death inside the car.
 They break up when Arnie chooses Christine over her.

 Christine keeps finding opportunities to go out and murder.
-She wisely waits until Arnie has a strong alibi and then drives alone to commit seriously graphic murders.
+She wisely waits until Arnie has a strong alibi and then drives herself to commit seriously graphic murders.
 She kills Buddy and two more of his friends.
 But by this time Arnie has returned her to being parked in the garage and the owner sees her return with no driver.

-Arnie has been working for the owner of the garage as a mule in exchange for the parking spot.
+Arnie has been working for the owner of the garage as a drug mule in exchange for the parking spot.
 They both get arrested for the illegal smuggling ring.

 With Arnie safely in lock up Christine kills the garage owner, the only one who can say she’s involved in the killings.
+Not that anyone would believe it anyway.
+Who’s going to buy a story about a murderous sentient car?

 Around this point Dennis is released from the hospital and becomes the narrator again.
 Him and Leigh meet up and exchange information about Christine.
 They end up kissing and are quickly falling for each other through their shared trauma.